 Nutrition & Ingredients FAQ

-We use a blend wheat and whey protein isolate that is high heat resistant to provide a more ideal texture for our cooked product.
+We use a blend wheat protein isolate, whey protein isolate and pea protein that is high heat resistant to provide a more ideal texture for our cooked product.

 Insoluble fiber and most natural sweeteners have 0 caloric value and pass through your digestive tract without being digested.